IGME-330-01-2235/w6-example-canvas/README.md

 # w6-example-canvas

-## canvas-07
+## canvas-08

-A dot that follows the mouse.
+A dot that follows the mouse, eventually.

 |                                                                        **Branch** | **Description** |
 | --------------------------------------------------------------------------------: | :-------------- |